Healy and Copley Lawn Utilities Project

 Project Phases

-See Phases 1 and 2 below.
+See Phases 1-3 below.
 Proposed closures are indicated in pink.
 Stay tuned for updates on Phases 3-5.
 Please note that information is subject to change.

 Expanded Phase 1: Healy Circle & Copley Lawn